Michigan Debt Relief Programs in 2025

 Consolidation loans can include interest charges and origination fees, while 0% balance transfer cards usually add a transfer fee of 3%–5%.
 Interest applies to any unpaid balance once the promotional period ends.

 As of Q3 2024, Michigan residents had an average credit score of 719, slightly above the U.S. average of 715.
-This makes it easier for many households to qualify for consolidation loans and balance transfer offers.
+Many households find it easier to qualify for consolidation loans and balance transfer offers with a healthy credit score.

 Find out more about debt consolidation and how it may help you create a more manageable repayment plan.